-The objective of this challenge is to detect the Anomalies like Object Detection of the martian (MARS) surface caused by non-terrestrial artifacts like derbies of MARS lander missions, rovers, etc using Data Labeling.
+The objective of this project was to detect anomalies on the martian (MARS) surface caused by non-terrestrial artifacts like derbies of MARS lander missions, rovers, etc.

 What is an anomaly?

 Something that deviates from what is standard, normal, or expected.
 Basically, anything that should not be there.

 Data Collection → Exploratory Data Analysis (EDA) → Data Labeling → Data Pre-processing → Model → Evaluation